ChameleonCloud/docs/source/getting-started/index.rst

    functionalities and a smaller scale.
 See :ref:`kvm` for more details.

-Below, we will walk through the steps on how to launch a bare metal instance using the grahpical user interface (GUI) or web application on the Chameleon_ portal.
+Below, we will walk through the steps on how to launch a bare metal instance using the graphical user interface (GUI) or web application on the Chameleon_ portal.

 See the :ref:`final section <remix>` to complete the same steps using Jupyter and python-chi_, Chameleon's Python library with custom utilities to help with